 Applications must be submitted in the correct form, duly completed and dated.
-The application must be submitted in one original paper copy (no additional paper copies required) signed by the person authorised to enter into legally binding commitments on behalf of the applicant organisation
+No copies are needed (only one original).
+The application must be submitted in one original copy signed by the person authorised to enter into legally binding commitments on behalf of the applicant organisation.